GAIR-NLP/AgencyBench/README.md

 |  **DeepSeek** | **deepseek-chat-v3.1** | 0.106 | 0.119 | 0.133 |

 > 🏅 **Claude Sonnet-4** achieves state-of-the-art performance across all metrics, demonstrating superior agentic intelligence capabilities.
+> We use sii-cli as the scaffold to evaluate.

 *Results are based on comprehensive evaluation across all 10 AgencyBench domains with R=3 rounds maximum.*